m0rfiin-m/Octarine-Docs/AAS in AI Software Engineering/PY101/Week 1/Week 1 Review - Cafe Receipt.md

 ---

-### Practice 3: Event Ticket Sales
+### Practice 3: Movie Ticket Sales with Functions

 **Problem:**
-Calculate total revenue from ticket sales for an event with multiple ticket types.
+Calculate ticket sales for different customer types using functions.

+**📖 Lesson Hints:**
+- **Lesson 10:** One function can be reused for different ticket types
+- **Lesson 2:** Use descriptive variable names for each ticket type
+- **Lesson 8:** Format all currency consistently

 **Requirements:**
-- Get number of adult tickets sold (price: $25.00 each)
-- Get number of child tickets sold (price: $15.00 each)
+- Create `calculate_ticket_revenue(quantity, price)` function
+- Create `calculate_total_revenue(adult_rev, child_rev, senior_rev)` function
+- Adult tickets: $25.00 each
+- Child tickets: $15.00 each
+- Senior tickets: $20.00 each
-- Get number of senior tickets sold (price: $20.00 each)
+- Get quantities sold for each type
-- Display: each ticket type with quantity and subtotal, then grand total
+- Display breakdown and grand total

 **Example Output:**
 ```